-If utility power fails, the exhaust filter system is powered by backup diesel generators.
-Normal TRU mixed waste handling and related operations cease upon loss of utility power and are not resumed until normal utility power is returned.
-As specified in Part 2, all waste handling equipment will "fail safe," meaning that it will retain its load during a power outage.
+- utility power and are not resumed until normal utility power is returned.
+As specified in Part 2, all waste handling equipment will "fail safe," meaning that it will retain its load during a power - waste handling equipment will "fail safe," meaning that it will retain its load during a power - 38 outage.

-31 Underground Ventilation Normal Mode Redundancy
+39 Underground Ventilation Normal Mode Redundancy

-The underground ventilation system has been provided redundancy in normal ventilation mode by the addition of a third main fan.
-Ductwork leading to that new fan ties into the existing main
+- 40 The underground ventilation system has been provided redundancy in normal ventilation mode - by the addition of a third main fan.
+Ductwork leading to that new fan ties into the existing main - 42 exhaust duct.

-- exhaust duct. - 35 Electrical System
+Electrical System 1

-The WIPP facility uses electrical power (utility power) supplied by the regional electric utility

-- company.
-If there is a loss of utility power, TRU mixed waste handling and related operations will cease. - Backup, alternating current power will be provided on site by diesel generators.
-These units - 40 provide a high degree of reliability.
-Each of the diesel generators can carry predetermined - 41 equipment loads while maintaining additional power reserves.
-Predetermined loads include - lighting and ventilation for underground facilities, lighting and ventilation for the TRU mixed

-1 waste handling areas, and the Air Intake Shaft hoist.
-The diesel generators can be brought on
+The WIPP facility uses electrical power (utility power) supplied by the regional electric utility 2 company.
+If there is a loss of utility power, TRU mixed waste handling and related operations 3 will cease.
+4 generators.
+These units provide 480-volt power with a high degree of reliability.
+Each of the 6 diesel generators can carry predetermined equipment loads while maintaining additional power 7 reserves.
+Predetermined loads include lighting and ventilation for underground facilities, lighting 8 and ventilation for the TRU mixed waste handling areas, and the Air Intake Shaft hoist.
+The 9